lekhana30/Amazon-Sales-Subscription-Analysis/README.md

 - Uncovered pricing inefficiencies in low-rated products
 - Recommended promotional focus on top-selling categories
 - Simulated a retention model for converting Basic tier customers
-- Delivered clean, executive-friendly visuals using Tableau and PowerPoint
+- Delivered clean, executive-friendly visuals using R markdown and PowerPoint

 ---